TimesTenClassicSpecSpec

 string

 When a TimesTenClassic object is in the ManualInterventionRequired state, the TimesTen Operator examines the reexamine value every pollingInterval seconds.
 If the value has changed since the last iteration for this object, the TimesTen Operator examines the state of the TimesTen containers for this object.
-See About the ManualInterventionRequired State and About Bringing Up One Database.
+See About the ManualInterventionRequired State for Replicated Objects and About Bringing Up One Database.

 repCreateStatement